k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/05_graphit_debugging.md

 -  JSON by selecting the {:} icon

--  CSV  by selecting the </> icon
+-  XML  by selecting the </> icon

--  XML
+-  CSV

 -  Profiler, profiles the performance of the Graphic code and sets the runtime of each Graphit section.
-Note that after the Profiler is selected for the first time, it runs automatically.
+Note that once the Profiler has been selected for the first time, it will run automatically.

 </p>
 </td>